Last Updated on

-Heptio Ark is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.
+Heptio Velero is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.

 Nobody really enjoys writing backup and restore scripts.
 We recommend you have a look at this application to take care of these things for you.

 Arguably Gitlab is better than Jenkins and should be on the list instead.
 However, you can’t ignore that literally everyone runs Jenkins.
 So we sided with the popular vote this time.